 Osa Peninsula & South Pacific

-The warm waters of the Southern Pacific’s Osa Peninsula are Costa Rica’s most popular destination for whale watching; in fact, the Osa Peninsula is home to the longest humpback whale-watching season in the world!
-Most tours depart from Drake Bay, although you can catch day excursions from Puerto Jimenez, as well.
-In addition to humpbacks, you can spot pilot whales and pseudo orca whales, as well as bottlenose dolphins, spinner dolphins, spotted dolphins, common dolphins, and rough tooth dolphins.
-Organised dolphin and whale-watching tours depart daily.
+The warm waters of the Southern Pacific’s Osa Peninsula are Costa Rica’s most popular destination for whale watching; in fact, the Osa Peninsula is home to the longest humpback whale-watching season globally!
+Most tours depart from Drake Bay, although you can also catch day excursions from Puerto Jimenez.
+In addition to humpbacks, you can spot pilot whales and pseudo orca whales and bottlenose dolphins, spinner dolphins, spotted dolphins, common dolphins, and rough tooth dolphins.
+Organized dolphin and whale-watching tours depart daily.